seantwie03/rhel-lab/README.md

 ### Branches

 This repository has 3 branches.
 Each branch creates similar VMs, but they all use different techonlogy to do so.
+If you don't care which underlying technology is used, stick with the `main` branch.

 | Branch            | VM Creation      | VM Configuration        | Hypervisors | Operating Systems |
 | ----------------- | ---------------- | ----------------------- | --------------- | ---------------- |